HDMI Logo

 HDMI Emblem

-The logo represents the abbreviation of the phrase denoting the high-definition multimedia interface with information transmitted over a single cable – High Definition Multimedia Interface.
+The logo abbreviates the phrase denoting the high-definition multimedia interface, with information transmitted over a single cable: High Definition Multimedia Interface.
 It was designed to mark products for quick recognition.
-It provides protection against counterfeits, ensuring that the product meets the official HDMI authentication requirements.
+It protects against counterfeits, ensuring that the product meets the official HDMI authentication requirements.

 HDMI Symbol

 The emblem consists of strict capital letters.
 The design is simple and geometrically accurate.
 The font is bold, almost a complete analog of Gunship serif sans.
 The color scheme is black on a white background.
 The symbol D is made open.
-Below, along with the abbreviation, the full name of the technology is indicated.
+Below are the full names and abbreviations of the technologies.